marko-knoebl/slides/sections/common/unified-en.md

 ## vfiles

-in addition to strings, unified processors can process _vfiles_: these objects represent file contens (as string) with added additional information (e.g. file path)
+in addition to strings, unified processors can process _vfiles_: these objects represent file content (as string) with added additional information (e.g. file path)

-processors always return _vfiles_ - to get string contents, we have to call `.toString()`
+a processor always returns a _vfile_ - to get the string content, call `.toString()`

 ## vfiles